 If you want to explore the best national parks worldwide, sign up for our free travel newsletter, and we’ll send you the inside scoop on the best things to see and do.

 See Related: Best Waterfalls in Yellowstone National Park

 Mammoth Hot Springs is worth visiting.
 They’re one of Yellowstone’s main attractions and have many cool aspects.

 You can walk along the boardwalks to see all the different areas, including the Mammoth Terraces (Upper Terraces and Lower Terraces), the hot spring, and the hot springs cone, Liberty Cap.
 There’s also a visitor center with exhibits about the area.

 Can you walk on Mammoth Hot Springs?

-Upper Terrace Drive has a 1.5-mile one-way loop that is accessible by any vehicle with no motor vehicle, RV, or trailer.
+Upper Terrace Drive has a 1.5-mile one-way loop accessible by any vehicle with no motor vehicle, RV, or trailer.
 You will want to park and walk the short distance to the boardwalk that loops around the hot springs.